Facts: Bondi pub ejection

 JC was in a pub in the Sydney suburb of Bondi early on a Sunday night.
-The manager of the pub observed JC having difficulty withdrawing cash from an ATM, and took it to mean that JC was highly intoxicated.
-JC tried to explain that his difficulty was due to a faulty bankcard, but the manager nonetheless decided to eject JC.
+The manager of the pub observed JC having difficulty withdrawing cash from an ATM.
+He took it to mean that JC experiencing a high degree of intoxication.
+JC tried to explain that his difficulty was due to a faulty bankcard.
+Nonetheless, the manager decided to eject JC.
 Frustrated by this treatment, JC tried to re-enter the pub at another door, but was blocked by the manager.
-During this altercation JC grabbed the front of the victim’s shirt.
+However, during this altercation JC grabbed the front of the victim’s shirt.

-In the Local Court, JC was given a s.10 non-conviction for the common assault (Crimes (Sentencing Procedure) 1999 Section 10(b)).
-He was convicted of the charge of excluded person attempt to re-enter premises, and was fined $400.
+In the Local Court, JC got a s.10 non-conviction for the common assault (Crimes (Sentencing Procedure) 1999 Section 10(b)).
+He was convicted of the charge of excluded person attempt to re-enter premises, and got a fine of $400.

 We appealed to the District Court.
 The District Court accepted JC’s version of events and granted the severity appeal.

 If you need to appeal a verdict or sentence severity, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 24 hours a day, 7 days a week to get help from one of our appeal lawyers in our Sydney office.